Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Introduction

 As the R\'{e}nyi entropy cannot increase with growth of its order, uncertainty relations derived in \cite{guhne20,rastdes} imply estimates on the corresponding Shannon entropy from below.
-However, such estimates are sufficiently far from the optimal ones.
+However, such estimates are sufficiently far from optimality.
 The question of deriving uncertainty relations in terms of the Shannon entropy is beyond the methods of \cite{guhne20,rastdes}.
 The aim of this work is to address this question in detail.
-Moreover, the developed approach naturally lead to estimates on the corresponding Shannon entropy from above.
-In this sense, certainty relations for design-structured POVMs are formulated.
+Moreover, the developed approach naturally leads to estimates on the corresponding Shannon entropy from above.
+Thereby, certainty relations for design-structured POVMs are formulated.
 The paper is organized as follows.
-In Section \ref{sec2}, the two methods to get two-sided estimates on the Shannon entropy are considered.
-In particular, we conjecture polynomials whose coefficients are not determined according to Taylor's scheme.
-Section \ref{sec3} is devoted to formulating uncertainty and certainty relations for POVMs assigned to a quantum design.
-These relations are released and compared with previous results within several examples.
-Applications to estimating the von Neumann entropy and steering inequalities are briefly mentioned.
+In Section \ref{sec2}, the methods to get two-sided estimates on the Shannon entropy are considered.
+Here, we propose polynomials whose coefficients are not determined according to Taylor's scheme.
+Section \ref{sec3} is devoted to uncertainty and certainty relations for POVMs assigned to a quantum design.
+These relations are formulated and compared with previous results within several examples.
+Applications for estimating the von Neumann entropy and steering inequalities are briefly mentioned.
 Section \ref{sec4} concludes the paper.
 Some auxiliary material is presented in two appendices.